 Input frequency

-In power circuits and similar systems, it refers to the frequency of the AC voltage applied to the input terminal.
-The input frequency is a crucial factor in determining the output when the power circuit includes components such as coils and capacitors.
-Therefore, it is necessary to apply a voltage with a frequency that falls within the rated range of the power circuit.
-If the frequency of the input voltage deviates from the specified value, it may cause malfunctions or failures in the power circuit or the load, so caution is required.
-Furthermore, in addition to the fundamental sine wave, the presence of high-frequency noise components may also lead to malfunctions or failures, requiring additional attention.
+In power supply circuits and similar systems, this refers to the frequency of the AC voltage applied to the input terminals.
+The input frequency is an important factor in determining the output when the power supply circuit includes coils and capacitors.
+Therefore, it is necessary to apply a voltage with a frequency that falls within the rated range of the power supply circuit.
+If the frequency of the input voltage deviates from the specified value, it may cause malfunction or failure of the power supply circuit or the load, so caution is required.
+In addition, if a large amount of high-frequency noise is present in addition to the fundamental sine wave, it may also cause failure or malfunction, so care must be taken.